buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 - *Type:* string

-API key used **exclusivley** for creation of this particular widget.
+API key used **exclusively** for creation of this particular widget.

 If you don't specify *apiKey*, the default API key from *btnz.GlobalConfig* is used.